DenisPeskoff/2021_emnlp_adaptation/README.md

 **FAQ**

-**1) What enviornment do I need?**
+**1) What computing environment do I need?**

-Wikipedia/Wikidata are obviously large.
+Wikipedia and Wikidata are obviously large.
 The code for Wikidata used a large RAM CPU (100+ GB) for pre-processing the data, and a GPU for computing Faiss distance.
 Since the data is provided in a .jsonl format, the code could likely be reworked to require less CPU memory if needed.
 The Faiss distance calculation is tractable (~1 hour) on a CPU.

 **2) I want to create my own WikiData dump:**